mkusm/nvim-papyrus/README.md

-Vim Plugin for the Papyrus scripting language
+Neovim Plugin for the Papyrus scripting language
 =============================================

 A file type plugin for Neovim that includes syntax highlighting